 This fixes one problem and creates a second one which I will fix below, but let me first give you some info on the origin of this behavior.
 When running on a system that uses PulseAudio, Skype doesn’t use the regular audio output methods for playing its notification sounds but plays the sounds through the audio notification channel.
 If you don’t like to hear system notifications such as log-in sounds et cetera and thus disable this channel in the audio settings, Skype doesn’t ring…

-Fixing the original problem leaves us with a new one: If you’re like me and you don’t really appreciate the system notification sounds, you can configure the system to not play notification sounds without muting the notification channel.
+Fixing the original problem leaves us with a new one: If you don’t really appreciate the system notification sounds, you can configure the system to not play notification sounds without muting the notification channel.
 With Gnome 3, open the dconf-editor tool and go to org -> gnome -> desktop -> sound.
 Uncheck event-sounds.
 Done!

 Now, you should hear a ringing sound if someone calls you, but no annoying system notification sounds.

-Just like yourself, your SSD likes to have some rest from time to time to perform well on the long run.
+Your SSD needs some maintenance from time to time to perform well on the long run.
 After some use, it gets slower and slower if it isn’t told which parts of it are still in use and which hold only garbage.
 This is due to the internal workings of the disk that I won’t go into here.
 If you’re interested in the gory details, please head on to Wikipedia: TRIM.

 On Ubuntu, you can refresh your SSD with the fstrim command: